JeffPaine/geojson-topojson/README.md

 ## Limitations

- * Converting TopoJSON to GeoJSON requires the geo object to be under `<objectName>.objects.collection`.
  * Don't convert back and forth between formats multiple times as -> TopoJSON will lose precision via quantization and -> GeoJSON drops topology